dougcunha/GitTools/.github/instructions/code style.instructions.md

 - Use code blocks for code snippets.
 - Use links for references and further reading.
 - Keep documentation up to date with code changes.
-- Write allways in english.
+- Write always in english.
+- Keep a section dedicate to give credits to third-party libraries used in the project.